stanislaw/posix-macos-addons/README.md

 #### Known issue

-GCD semaphores crash with `BUG IN CLIENT OF LIBDISPATCH` when you destroy a semaphore which is being waited on this is why in the `mac_sem2_*` implementation there is a layer that tracks how many times a certain semaphore was waited/posted to release the semaphore manually when it gets destroyed.
-This behavior should be disabled in the future and was only needed to make one important project's tests to pass without crashing.
+GCD semaphores crash with `BUG IN CLIENT OF LIBDISPATCH` when you destroy a semaphore which is being waited on this is why there is a debug version of the second implementation: `mac_sem2_debug_*` where there is a layer that tracks how many times a certain semaphore was waited/posted to release the semaphore manually when it gets destroyed.
+This behavior was needed to make one important project's tests to pass without crashing.

 ### time